vidhanbhonsle/Getting-started-with-HERE-Maps-for-Android/Step5.md

-## Step 5 : Edit MainActivity.java, create a new class and a constructor
+## Step 5 : Edit MainActivity.java, create a new class SearchExample and work on Button

 1. Add new variables to MainActivity,java and create new class (SearchExample)